During January 1924, during a storm ran aground on Nateara Reef to the south of Port

 Moresby targeted the shipwreck.
 On February 28, 1942 A6M2 Zeros from the 4th Kokutai test fired their guns on the wreck, before strafing RAAF Catalina flyingboats moored off Napa Napa.
 On March 25, 1942 a Japanese bomber bombed the shipwreck but missed.

-for strafing and bombing practice for U. S. Army Air Force (USAAF) and Royal Australian Air Force (RAAF) aircraft including the development of new bombing techniques and to test new bomb configurations.
+for strafing and bombing practice for U. S. Army Air Force (USAAF) and Royal Australian Air Force (RAAF) aircraft.
+Also, the development of new bombing techniques including skip bombing and to test new bomb configurations.

 The six aircraft lost attacking the SS Pruth shipwreck include:

-1. On November 10, 1942 DB-7 Boston A28-12 exploded mid-air over the wreck, killing the crew of three.
+1. On November 10, 1942 lost DB-7 Boston A28-12 exploded mid-air over the wreck, killing all three crew.

-2. On February 5, 1943 B-25 41-12502 hit the mast and crashed killing the entire crew of three.
+2. On February 5, 1943 lost B-25 41-12502 hit the mast and crashed killing all three crew.

-Dodger" 41-12968 damaged by a premature bomb blast, ditched without fatalities.
+Dodger" 41-12968 by bomb blast ditched without fatalities.

-A19-73 hit the mast and crashed, killing two with two other surviving the crash.
+A19-73 hit the mast and crashed, killing two crew with two survivors.

-5. On July 27, 1943 B-25D 41-30496 crashed killing the entire crew of five.
+5. On July 27, 1943 lost B-25D 41-30496 crashed killing all five crew.

-6. On September 29, 1943 B-25D 41-30053 crashed killing the entire crew of seven.
+6. On September 29, 1943 lost B-25D 41-30053 crashed killing all seven crew.